Windyera/Mathematics-Data-Pack/README.md

 # Mathematics Data Pack

-This data pack works with scoreboard, provide several math-based functions.

 ## How to use

 ### Initialize

-Generaly it initialize automatically.
-If something went wrong, run:
+Usually it initialises automatically.
+If not, run:

 `/function mathematics:initialize`